UNI Inflation Analysis · August 2026 · Supply shrinking, projected to keep shrinking

 Sell pressure: where new UNI comes from

-Buy pressure: where the UNI goes
+Buy pressure: where new UNI goes

 Foundation and overhang

-How UNI compares to other DEX governance tokens
+How UNI compares to other fee-burning tokens

 What to watch in the next 90 days